$1,400.00 – $1,750.00 + GST

 The course attendees will:

-- Gain a greater understanding of the entire mine cycle
+- Gain a greater understanding of the mine cycle

 - Learn about the operational practices of the mining industry

-- Understand and interpret the frequently used terminology
+- Understand and interpret mining and geological terminology

 - Appreciate the importance of drilling and sampling

-- Learn about the different mining methods and understand the principles of mine design and planning
+- Learn about the different mining methods with an overview of mine design criteria

 - Gain an understanding of pre-feasibility and feasibility studies